Skip to main content

 Associate Professor in Cognitive Literary Studies in the Department of English Studies+44 (0) 191 33 43265

-Lead of Narrative and Cognition Lab in DRP-MH in the Institute for Medical Humanities
+Lead of the Narrative and Cognition Lab, Discovery Research Platform in the Institute for Medical Humanities

 Biography